alanionita/100-days-of-code/r1-log.md

 ### R1D36
 Completed Weather JS Application.
 Attempted to build this a few months ago and was unsuccessful, but not today!
 This one is using multiple API requests - find's users location and displays current weather information.

+### R1D37
+Extending weather JS app to include plugin functionality.
+Still working on it but will give developers a few nice options out of the box to mess with.